NOTE: Cirrus LED seems to have vanished, so you can save yourself the trouble of reading this review.

-The T500 from Cirrus LED Systems (link to product page), previously known as the Titan 5, is arguably the most technologically advanced light on the market and certainly the most advanced we've reviewed.
+The T500 from Cirrus LED Systems (link to product page), previously known as the Titan 5, is one of the more technologically advanced light on the market.
 Naturally, it costs quite a bit more than its direct competitors as a result.

 Is it worth it?